aiven/aiven-docs/docs/products/flink/howto/restart-strategy-jar-applications.md

 env.setRestartStrategy(RestartStrategies.noRestart());
 ```

-This code sets the restart strategy to \'None\', preventing any restart
+This code sets the restart strategy to `None`, preventing any restart
 attempts in case of failures.

+### SQL applications

+You can disable restarts on failure directly within the deployment dialog while creating
+a new deployment, eliminating the need for complex configurations.

-### Key considerations when disabling default restarts
+## Key considerations when disabling default restarts

-Before choosing to disable the default restart strategy, consider the
+Before disabling the default restart strategy for your applications, consider the
 following:

 -   **Persistent failures**: Disabling restarts means that if a Flink
-    Job fails, Flink will not attempt to recover it, leading to
+    Job fails, it will not attempt to recover it, leading to
     permanent job failure.
 -   **Testing and debugging**: Disabling is beneficial when identifying
     issues in the application code, as it prevents the masking of errors